The activities of the Reserve Bank of Australia are overseen by the following boards and committees.

 The Payments System Board is responsible for payments system policy.
 The Governor is also Chairman of the Payments System Board.
 The Assistant Governor (Financial System) is Deputy Chairman.

 The Remuneration Committee is a committee of the Reserve Bank Board.
 Its membership is drawn from the non-executive members of the Reserve Bank Board.
+The Committee is chaired by Roger Corbett AO.

 The Executive Committee is the key decision-making committee of the Bank for matters of an administrative and management nature that have strategic, Bank-wide or external significance.
 Its role is to assist and support the Governor in fulfilling his responsibilities under the Reserve Bank Act 1959 to manage the Bank.
+The Committee is chaired by the Governor.

 Risk Management Committee